|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 - Assisting friendly ships against enemy ships with its anti-ship attacks

 Don't neglect the Gozanti's flak, either.
 When circling a dogfight you can assist your fighters with a black die, which 75% of the time will deal one damage to an enemy squadron.
 Your rear arc can't attack ships but it can still flak squadrons!
-You're not going to be doing the insane flak damage a Raider could do, but for a low cost you can still get some very valuable flak damage in.
+You're not going to be doing the insane flak damage a Raider could do, but for a low cost you can still get a lot of value from Gozanti flak.

 A final thing to point out about your fragile Gozantis: be careful of getting overlapped.
 Because Gozantis are flotillas, they only inflict damage to overlapping/overlapped flotillas but otherwise they are the only thing taking a face-down damage card when a ship-on-ship overlap happens.
 I personally enjoy ramming flotillas with something like a Raider, then the flotilla finds it can't get away from the Raider and overlaps it again and then it will get finished off next turn by the next instance of overlapping, all at no damage cost to the ramming ship.
 This is a great way to get around the scatter token as well, so be careful of getting rammed!